Founder & Lead Editor

 Comfort and Fit

-I cannot stress this enough: If you have wide feet, size up.
+I can’t stress this enough: If you have wide feet, size up.
 The Air Max 90 has a notoriously narrow profile, especially in the forefoot (measured at roughly 102.6 mm wide).
-For standard feet, True to Size (TTS) is the way to go, but if you’re rocking a wider hoof, grab a half size up or your pinky toe will be screaming at you by noon.
+For standard feet, True to Size (TTS) is the way to go, but if you're rocking a wider hoof, grab a half size up or your pinky toe will be screaming at you by noon.

 Style and Versatility